 SIGNIFICANT INVESTMENTS, AND FUTURE PLANS FOR MATERIAL INVESTMENTS OR CAPITAL ASSETS

-As at 31 December 2023, there were no significant investments held by the Group.
-There was no plan for any material investments or other additions of capital assets as at the date of this report.
+As at 31 December 2022, there were no significant investments held by the Group.
+There was no plan for any material investments or other additions of capital assets.

 MATERIAL ACQUISITIONS AND DISPOSALS OF SUBSIDIARIES, ASSOCIATES AND JOINT VENTURES